pgEdge/spock/README.md

 [Mr. Spock](https://en.wikipedia.org/wiki/Spock) was a logical man/vulcan

-This SPOCK extension provides logical & multi-master bi-directional replication for PostgreSQL 14+.
+This SPOCK extension provides logical & multi-master bi-directional replication for PostgreSQL 15+.
 We leveraged both the [pgLogical](https://github.com/2ndQuadrant/pglogical) & [BDR2](https://github.com/2ndQuadrant/bdr/tree/REL0_9_94b2) Open Source projects as a solid foundation to build upon for this enterprise-class extension.

-This years v3.0.x includes the following important enhancements:
+Our first version is 3.0.x and includes the following important enhancements:

-* Support for pg15
+* Support for Asynchronous Active-Active Replication with conflict resolution
+* Conflict-free Delta-Apply Columns
 * Better error handling for Conflict Resolution
 * Better management & monitoring stats and integration
 * A 'pii' table for making it easy for personably identifiable data to be kept in country
+* Support for pg15

-We use the following terms to describe data streams between nodes:
+We use the following terms, borrowed from [Slony-I](https://slony.info), to describe data streams between nodes:
-* Nodes - PostgreSQL database instances
+* Nodes - Postgres database instances
 * Providers and Subscribers - roles taken by Nodes
 * Replication Set - a collection of tables